fireship-io/fireship.io/content/courses/javascript/interview-graphs.md

 A graph can be represented as an adjacency matrix or adjacency list.
 In most cases, it is more efficient to use the latter because it requires less memory and offers better time-complexity when performing search algorithms.

 Imagine we have a dataset that contains airports and routes.
-We can represent the graph as a `Map` where each key (node) is an airport and the value (edges) is an array airports that it can connect to.
+We can represent the graph as a `Map` where each key (node) is an airport and the value (edges) is an array of airports that it can connect to.

 {{< file "js" "graph.js" >}}
 ```javascript